Jawahar Navodaya Vidyalaya, Kanpur Nagar: History

 JNV Sarsaul Kanpur Nagar was established in 1987.
 The school sprawls over 35 acre of land, full of lush green trees.
 It educates children mainly from a rural background.
 Affiliated with the CBSE the school imparts education in the streams of Science and Commerce.
-The third language of the school is Kannada and migration linkage is with the JNV Bijapur Karnataka state.
+Promotes national integration through migration policy from Kanpur Nagar, a hindi speaking area, to Jnv Beejapur Karnatak, a kannada speaking areas and vice versa.
+The third language of the school is Kannada.

 Academics

 The results of class X and XII examinations of the Vidyalayas have been consistently better than the overall CBSE national averages.